Durability is the key to our health and wellness. Learn why this should be your health goal.

-There are a number of factors affect our mental and physical health.
+There are several factors affect our mental and physical health.
 Because we are all different, there isn’t one way to deal with them.
-We have different backgrounds different DNA, body types, and other genetic dispositions.
+We have unique backgrounds, different DNA, body types, and other genetic dispositions.
 The environment where we live and work complicate things further.
 What we do in our free time also impacts our health.
 Similarly, what we eat and drink affects our health.

 Considering the above, you see why your durability is so important.
 It makes you less likely to suffer illness or injury.
 And, if you become sick or hurt, you’ll recover more quickly.